AaronCRobinson/SelfEjectableCryptosleepCaskets/README.md

 - Ancient Cryptosleep Casket

 ## Notes:
-To use with an Ancident Crypto Casket, you need to clear the casket and then claim it.
+To use with an Ancient Crypto Casket, you need to clear the casket and then claim it.